Willow-Jean Prime: Unsuccessful campaigns for Parliament

 She ran again for the Northland electorate in its by-election of 2015.
 The seat was strategically relevant as New Zealand First leader Winston Peters threatened to unseat the safe National position.
 Polls showed a close race between Peters and the National candidate, Mark Osborne, with Prime third on around 16 to 20% of the vote, but also that Peters would win if Prime withdrew from the race.
 Labour Party leader Andrew Little did not oppose strategic voting, saying, "We have a candidate in the race, and she's a good candidate, and she's somebody who we want in Parliament.
 I have a duty to back her.
 But in the end, I want Northlanders to exercise their choice, to see that they could make a difference here.
 If they want to send a message to the government that we are sick and tired of being neglected, then they know what their choice is."
 Ultimately, Peters won the by-election and Prime came third with 4.7% of the vote.

-Election to Parliament
+First term, 2017–2020

 Prime ran again in Northland at the 2017 general election.
 Labour placed her 16th on its party list, later moving her to 17th following a reshuffle.
 This high ranking almost guaranteed her entry to Parliament.
 On the initial list, Prime had the highest Labour rank for a Māori candidate, though after the reshuffle deputy leader Kelvin Davis was placed above her.
 Prime said she would resign her seat in the Far North District Council should she be elected to Parliament.
 Prime again did not win the Northland electorate, but entered parliament via the party list.
+She delivered her maiden statement on 9 November 2017 in which she shared her concerns about child poverty and youth suicide in Northland.
+Prime sat on the Finance and Expenditure Committee from 2017 to 2019 and the Governance and Administration Committee from 2019 to 2020.
+She was one of several Members of Parliament who had babies shortly before or during this term and spoke on the third reading of the Parental Leave and Employment Protection Amendment Bill in November 2017 while holding her second child.

 Following a cabinet reshuffle on 27 June 2019, Prime was appointed as the Parliamentary Private Secretary for Local Government.